DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 | -- | --|
 |![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Cause_of_US_Wildfire_in_UT_1992_2015.png)|![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Cause_of_US_Wildfire_in_HI_1992_2015.png)|

 Fig. 2.
-8: Cause of the US Wildfires across different states: a) Alaska, b) California, c) Georgia, and d) Texas (1992 - 2015)
+8: Frequency of the US wildfire cause per state (1992 - 2015)

 As shown in Fig. 2.
-8 - 47, more than 30 % of the wildfires in Alaska is caused by the ligthing strikes.
+8 - 47, more than 30 % of the wildfires in Alaska are caused by lightning strikes.

-Comparing Fig. 2.
-8 and 2.
-13 can lead to a coherent conclusion: the larger the weight of nature to cause the wildfire the more chance to shift the peak of fire size towards the hottest months i.e., June, July, and August.

 <a name="9"></b>
 #### US wildfires count and size distribution vs. time